nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `view food dd/MM/yyyy`

-For example, if you would like to view your food entries on 22/10/2020, you may key in `view food 22/10/2020`.
+For example, if you would like to view your food entries on 3/11/2020, you may key in `view food 3/11/2020`.
 The expected outcome should be similar to below:

 ```
 Here is the list of your food:
-Date: 22/10/2020
+Date: 3/11/2020
-[1] Food: duck rice
+[1] Food: Orange
+    Burnt Cal: 52
+[2] Food: Sandwich
-    Cal: 500
+    Burnt Cal: 78
 ```

 ### 2.2.5 Viewing exercise entries
 You can view the past exercise entries you have previously added to Fitr.
 All exercise entries will be grouped by their dates and displayed in a list form within their groups.
-You may choose to view all the exercise entries or only exercise entries for a specific date.

 To view all exercise entries, you may use the `view exercise` command.